 The Planning Board shall be charged with administering this Section 10.
 The Planning Board shall promulgate rules and regulations as specifically set forth below, and may promulgate other rules and regulations to implement the provisions of this Section 10.

-No parcel may use the provisions of this Section 10A, and no Applications shall be received, reviewed, or granted, until November 1, 2026.
+No Lot may use the provisions of this Section 10, and no Applications shall be received, reviewed, or granted, until November 1, 2026.

 § 10.3 FORM-BASED OVERLAY DISTRICTS